Is Your Back Out Of Whack? These 4 Simple Exercises Will Help You Realign Your Spine

 Turned-out squat is a functional exercise that trains your body to bend and lift in its most supported state.
-This translates in so many practical ways to our everyday activities.
-Turned-out squat is also an exercise that provides you with the tremendous benefit of strengthening your knee joints.
-This can help offset or rehabilitate knee problems, especially the more common ones that are medial or lateral to the joint.
+This translates into so many practical ways we use our bodies in our everyday activities.
+Turned-out squat is also an exercise that provides you with the benefit of strengthening the muscles surrounding your knee joints.
+This strength can help offset or rehabilitate knee problems, especially the more common ones that are on either side of the joint.

 Always prioritize alignment and active muscular engagement over depth and range of motion.
-Because all of our pelvis and thigh bone integrations are different, your neighbor may squat lower, but you're both doing what's ideal for your own body type.
+Because pelvis and thigh bone anatomy is individual to your body, your neighbor may squat lower, but you're both doing what's ideal for your own body type.

 - Take your feet slightly wider than your hips and turn your toes out to 2 and 10 o'clock.

 - Extend your legs.
-As you extend, focus on the energy of pressing upright from your gluteals and the energy of dragging your heels behind you to engage your hamstrings.
+As you return to the starting position, focus on the energy of pressing upright from your gluteals and the energy of dragging your heels behind you to engage your hamstrings.

 - On the lowering position, envision the elongation of your quadriceps.
-This will keep them engaged muscularly all around the knee joint and encourage a longer, stronger muscle.
+This will keep them actively engaged and encourage a longer, stronger muscle.

-- Squat and inch up an inch 30 times and then hold for 20 seconds.
+- Squat down an inch and up an inch 30 times and then hold down in the squat for 20 seconds.

 The focus of this exercise is back-body integration into the ground.
-By energetically connecting your entire back-body to the floor, you have greater ability to fire up all of your trunk stabilizers.
+By energetically connecting your entire back body to the floor, you have a greater ability to fire up all of your trunk stabilizers.

 - Lie on your back with knees bent and feet flat on the floor.
 Rock your pelvis back and forth (toward your head and away from your head) to find the middle point, which will be your neutral.

 - Inhale length to your spine and try to reach sitz bones and the crown of your head as far away from each other as possible.
 This is what is defined above as axial elongation.
-You're actively creating more space between each of your pairs of vertebrae while maintaining optimal alignment.
+You're actively creating more space between each pair of your spinal vertebrae while maintaining optimal alignment.